 Miller Fisher Syndrome

-MFS generally begins with a weakness in the eye muscles and progresses downward.
+MFS generally begins with a weakness in the eye muscles and progresses downwards.

 Common symptoms of MFS include: